Configuration

 Update Filespace Information

-If you want MAGS to update backup begin- and end-dates for a specific filespace within the SPECTRUM PROTECT server, enter the filespace name right behind “Update SPECTRUM PROTECT Filespace with begin/end date when backup starts/finishes” or select “Use backup source for ISP/TSM Filespace Date Update”
+If you want MAGS to update backup begin- and end-dates for a specific filespace within the STORAGE PROTECT server, enter the filespace name right behind “Update STORAGE PROTECT Filespace with begin/end date when backup starts/finishes” or select “Use backup source for ISP/TSM Filespace Date Update”

 Caution

 Usually, the filespace name is \\fileserver-name\share-name.
 If that is the case, just enable “Use backup source for ISP Filespace Date Update”.
-But sometimes SPECTRUM PROTECT constructs the filespace’s name in a different manner – depending on whether or not you’ve backed up a share, a linked share or from a folder within a share or file system.
-Therefore MAGS lets you to enter the filespace name as SPECTRUM PROTECT constructed it during backup.
-If in doubt, connect to your SPECTRUM PROTECT server and look up the filespaces generated for your SPECTRUM PROTECT node by issuing “query filespace (nodename)”.
+But sometimes STORAGE PROTECT constructs the filespace’s name in a different manner – depending on whether or not you’ve backed up a share, a linked share or from a folder within a share or file system.
+Therefore MAGS lets you to enter the filespace name as STORAGE PROTECT constructed it during backup.
+If in doubt, connect to your STORAGE PROTECT server and look up the filespaces generated for your STORAGE PROTECT node by issuing “query filespace (nodename)”.

 If you do not configure this, MAGS will not attempt to update the filespace’s backup begin- and end-dates.